kailash-manasarovar/statement/docs/timeline/2024/december.md

 ## Jyotirlinga

-- I visit India for a short trip to visit two of the jyotirlinga temples.
+- I visit India to visit two of the jyotirlinga temples.

 ### Mahakaleshwar temple

 ![Mahakaleshwar jyotirlinga](../../content/images/mahakaleshwar-ujjain.jpg)

-- In the queue outside Shri Mahakaleshwar jyotirlinga temple, I meet a psychic.
+- In the queue outside Shri Mahakaleshwar jyotirlinga temple in Ujjain, I meet a psychic.
 - He reads my hand.
 - He tells me what he sees.
 - It's astonishing how accurate he is.